-With less than two weeks until Christmas, we’re sure you’ve taken down your fall decorations, and are busy doing what everyone else is doing to get ready for the holidays: Putting up a tree, hanging strings of twinkling lights, and/or otherwise decking the halls.
+With a month or less until Christmas, we’re sure you’ve taken down your fall decorations, and are busy doing what everyone else is doing to get ready for the holidays: Putting up a tree, hanging strings of twinkling lights, and/or otherwise decking the halls.
 But why do what everyone else does?
 Why just decorate your space when you can transform it?

 There is a simple, and easy, way to take your home to the next level for the holidays: Temporarily change the color of your room with a peel-and-stick product like TemPAINT, which will put a splash of festive color on your walls, without the hassle or long term commitment of paint.

 TemPAINT was designed a decade ago as a removable alternative to traditional paint by a college student who wanted a quick way to help fellow dorm residents turn their cold, unfamiliar spaces into something that felt like home.